-Table 10 in Appendix B shows reduced-form estimates of the production of achievement as a function of individual student characteristics.
-First, if parents select into voucher schools based on unobservable characteristics that are correlated with the child's ability, these reduced-form coefficients are biased.
+Table A5 in Appendix B shows reduced-form estimates of the production of achievement as a function of individual student characteristics.
+First, if observed and unobserved student characteristics are correlated within sectors, these reduced-form coefficients are biased.
 Second, this simple model leaves substantial unexplained variation in outcomes.
 By accounting for unobservables of both teachers and students, the structural model identifies how variation in teacher and school quality and in student unobservables contribute to this unexplained variation in achievement.